cmarktopher/fullstack-tutorials/posts/expressjs-render-engine.md

             h1=title
     ```

-    Notice how we have assigned the title tag with a pageTitle variable and the h1 tag with the title variable.
+    Take note of how we have assigned the title tag with a pageTitle variable and the h1 tag with the title variable.

 4. Go to the index.js file in the routes folder and change the code to this: